vumdao/aws-eks-the-hard-way/service-account/README.md

 ```

 ### 🚀 **[Conclusion](#-Conclusion)**
+- Why using IAM service account instead of instance profile?
+  - There's no global/admin-level role in the cluster that can assume any other role used by apps in the cluster!
+As such, you never have to worry about a misconfiguration in your cluster granting elevated access to pods.

+  - The IAM roles for service accounts feature provides the following benefits:
+    - Least privilege — By using the IAM roles for service accounts feature, you no longer need to provide extended permissions to the node IAM role so that pods on that node can call AWS APIs.
+You can scope IAM permissions to a service account, and only pods that use that service account have access to those permissions.
+This feature also eliminates the need for third-party solutions such as kiam or kube2iam.
+    - Credential isolation — A container can only retrieve credentials for the IAM role that is associated with the service account to which it belongs.
+A container never has access to credentials that are intended for another container that belongs to another pod.
+    - Auditability — Access and event logging is available through CloudTrail to help ensure retrospective auditing.

-- Finally you get the end but we can now sperate the role for applications, daemonset, and later for more such autoscaler group service
+- Finally you get the end but we can now sperate the roles for applications, daemonset, and later for more such autoscaler group service

 <br/>